d2s/Documentation/_posts/2018-04-10-Parameters.md

 The parameters in picture (below) instructs rsync to save changed files in catalog `../backup_Directory` (relative to destination catalog) and `suffix` the backup file with timestamps.
 The above is enabled or disabled by select the `backup` button.
 The user might change the backup catalog.
 The backup catalog can either be absolute path or relative path.
 Default backup catalog is `../backup_Directory`.

-## RsyncOSX passing userselected parameters to rsync
+## Passing user selected parameters to rsync

 The user can set own parameters by using `user` in dropdown menu.
 Preset parameters are: